enibalo/MyBookList/README.md

 1. Download the project from github.
 (You need to have npm, Vite, express-js installed).
 2. Unzip the My_book_list folder.
 3. Create a My_book_list database, in MariaDB.
 Run the the Create.sql, and then Insert.sql file ( both are located in the root My_book_list folder) in MariaDB.
-4. cd into backend folder from a terminal, and run npm start. (if command is not recognized please run "fnm env --use-on-cd | Out-String | Invoke-Expression" beforehand, same goes for frontend)
+4. cd into backend folder from a terminal, and run npm install.
+Then npm start. (if command is not recognized please run "fnm env --use-on-cd | Out-String | Invoke-Expression" beforehand, same goes for frontend)
-5. cd into frontend folder from a terminal, and run npm run dev.
+5. cd into frontend folder from a terminal, and run npm install.
+Then npm run dev.
-6. npm run dev, should have also inputted a link like: http://localhost:5173.
+6. npm run dev, should have also inputted a link that looks like: http://localhost:5173.
 7. Copy+paste the link into the browser.
 Done!

 File Structure